Brainspotting Training For

 Listen to David Grand, PhD discuss Brainspotting

-The first Brainspotting Phase 1 Training in the USA for Therapists of Color was an amazing success.
+The first Brainspotting Phase 1 Training in the USA for BIPOC Therapists was an amazing success.

-64 Therapists of Color plus 11 Brainspotting Practitioners of Color (who were amazing facilitators) gathered at the Holiday Inn Atlanta Airport South December 5 to December 8, 2019.
+64 BIPOC Therapists plus 11 Brainspotting Practitioners of Color (who were amazing facilitators) gathered at the Holiday Inn Atlanta Airport South December 5 to December 8, 2019.
 64 Therapists of Color are now Brainspotters and able to practice Brainspotting in their practice.

 Thanks to David Grand, PhD - Founder and Developer of Brainspotting for leading the training.